Oichkatzelesfrettschen/bcpl-compiler/docs/REPOSITORY_ANALYSIS.md

 This document summarizes automated analysis results for the BCPL compiler repository.

+All of the raw reports that underpin this summary are stored within the repository under `docs/analysis/`.
+Keeping artifacts in a project-relative directory makes the results reproducible and avoids references to machine specific temporary locations.

 ## File Statistics

+The following language statistics were extracted from `docs/analysis/cloc.json`:

 {"header" : {
   "cloc_url"           : "github.com/AlDanial/cloc",